muesal/cyk-algorithm/README.md

 The program takes up to three input arguments:

 1. Information on the set of test strings
-2. Which algorithm should be used; *naive* for the naive apporach, *bu* for the bottom-up and *td* for the top-down algorithm, top-down is the default.
+2. Which algorithm should be used; *naive* for the naive approach, *bu* for the bottom-up and *td* for the top-down algorithm, top-down is the default.
 3. The path to the text-file with the grammar, if none is passed then grammar.txt is used.

 ### The test strings

-The program builds the set of substrings, according to the information provided by the user:
->prefix,suffix,n,maxlength[,initialstring]
+If only one string should be parsed, then starting the program with this string is sufficient.

+Otherwise, information on how to build the set of substrings must beprovided:
+> prefix,suffix,n,maxlength[,initialstring]

 Between the arguments should be a comma, no space.
 Prefix is the left-hand side of the string, while suffix is the right-hand side.